open-source-labs/Chromogen/README.md

 export default App;
 ```

 Import `chromogenZustandMiddleware`.
-Invoke `chromogenZustandMiddleware` immediately after create with your creator function being passed within it.  **Note**, when using chromogen, the set function requires a second argument of true or false rather than the default being set to false.
+Invoke `chromogenZustandMiddleware` immediately after create, with your creator function being passed within it.  **Note**, when using chromogen, the set function requires a second argument of true or false rather than the default being set to false.
 Be sure to set it to false if you don't want your state overwritten.
 Then, set a third argument as a string of the action name and add any additional arguments that the action takes in

 ```jsx
 import { chromogenZustandMiddleware } from 'chromogen';